 “I just found out that I have cancer.
 What should I eat?"

-Our dieticians will help answer that question and provide valuable information about food that boosts your immune system, helps in the fight against cancer, and reduces the side effects of treatment.
+Our dietitians will help answer that question and provide valuable information about foods that boost your immune system, help in the fight against cancer, and reduce the side effects of treatment.

 Radiation and chemotherapy are powerful treatments, but they can also affect your appetite, sense of taste, and digestive system in ways that make eating a healthy diet more difficult.
-The WVCI dietitians can help you with your particular challenge whether it's maintaining, gaining, or losing weight.
+WVCI's dietitians can help you with your particular challenge, whether it's maintaining, gaining, or losing weight.
 Nausea or poor appetite resulting from treatment can cause you to eat less.
-Vomiting and diarrhea can lead to dehydration, which can cause you to lose weight.
-You may gain weight during treatment, especially if you have breast, prostate, or ovarian cancer and are taking certain medicines or undergoing certain treatments.
+Vomiting and diarrhea can lead to dehydration, which can cause you to lose weight, too.
+You may even gain weight during treatment, especially if you have breast, prostate, or ovarian cancer and are taking certain medicines or undergoing certain treatments.

-Our dieticians at Willamette Valley Cancer Institute are always glad to answer your questions about preparing and maintaining your personalized meal plan.
+Our expert dietitians at Willamette Valley Cancer Institute are always glad to answer your questions about preparing and maintaining your personalized meal plan.
 Some of the most common questions we hear include:

 Research shows that eating the right foods at the right time can have a significant effect on healing and recovery.
 Eating well during your treatment can help: